gopher-fleece/gleece/README.md

 ## 💡 Our Initiative

 We believe that API development should be code-first, focusing on the developer experience while maintaining industry standards.
-Our journey began when we noticed a gap in the Go ecosystem for a comprehensive, [TSOA](https://github.com/lukeautry/tsoa)-like framework that would handle everything from routing and validating to OpenAPI generation - all from a single source of truth: your code.
+Coming from the TypeScript ecosystem, we were inspired by frameworks like [TSOA](https://github.com/lukeautry/tsoa) that handle everything from routing and validation to OpenAPI generation - all from a single source of truth: your code.

 Read more about our initiative and development philosophy in my [Gleece Project](https://blog.castnet.club/en/blog/gleece-project) blog post.